What Is Brand Awareness, and Why Does It Matter?

 Why Is Brand Awareness Important?

-The ability to instantly recognize a brand is a critical (albeit often overlooked) part of marketing.
+The ability to instantly recognize a personal brand is a critical (albeit often overlooked) part of marketing.
 Take a second to think about the brands you know.
 Massive companies — like Starbucks, Target, and Walmart — have a strong foothold in the public consciousness.
 Seeing a bright red bullseye reminds most people of the retail chain.
 Likewise, plenty of people find their mouths watering around that familiar shade of forest green.

 That’s because these brands have realized the power of familiarity.